(Microvariability and Oscillations of Stars)

 which requires viewing stars for much longer periods

-of time than can be afforded with telescopes such
+of time than can be afforded with major telescopes such

 as the Hubble Space Telescope (HST).

-It was launched in 2003 in Russia and features
+It was launched in 2003 in Russia and featured

 | || |